 padding: 2px 4px;

-If you provide three values, the first one corresponds to top padding, the second value is for both left and right padding, and the third one refers to the bottom padding, such as:
+If you provide three values, the first one corresponds to top padding, the second value is for both left and right padding, and the third one refers to the bottom padding.
+That's the correct CSS padding order.
+Here's what it looks like in practice:

 padding: 15px 10px 15px;

-Finally, if there are four values present, they represent, in order, top, right, bottom, and left padding:
+Finally, if there are four values present, they represent, according to CSS padding order, top, right, bottom, and left:

 padding: 15px 10px 15px 10px;

-While the long-form method might seem easier to recall, because it's so straightforward, it helps to understand the directional relevance of the shorthand version.
-Specifically, when you're defining four values, they match up with the top of an element then clockwise, according to the order in which they're written in CSS.
+While the long-form method might seem easier to recall, it helps understand the shorthand version's directional relevance because it's so straightforward.
+Specifically, when defining four values, they match up with the top of an element then clockwise, according to the CSS padding order.

 Text Padding CSS

-Text padding adds space between lines of text which contributes to a positive reading experience.
+Text padding adds space between lines of text, contributing to a positive reading experience.
 Done well, text padding is hardly noticeable, which is ideal – you want your visitors to focus on your content and calls-to-action, not the space between text elements.

 With text padding, you’ll set the values for the right and left sides of the element or use one padding value if you want all sides of your text element to be uniform.